top of page

 For me, this means one intuitive development session per week (30+ minutes), with at least two shorter sessions (5-10 minutes), and ongoing mindfulness of intuitive hits throughout the day to strengthen my connection with my guidance team.
 Once you figure out the formula that sets you up for success in whatever you're looking to accomplish, commit to making this a new habit in your life.
 It's one of the most important things you can do.

 9. Chakras If you're working through belief systems, fears, have your physical needs met, and are in a distraction free environment yet still struggling to connect, the issue may lie in from your chakra system.
 Many times working through the above blocks will help boost your chakras on their own, or in the very least foster more resilience in the future.
 However, one or more of your chakras are shut down, it does take intention to get them functioning properly again.
 One of the books I first read when learning about chakras was Chakra Healing: A Beginner's Guide to Self-Healing Techniques that Balance the Chakras by Margarita Alcantara.
 What I enjoy most about this book is the examples given to describe the perspective you'll have when the chakras are in harmony vs. the perspective experienced when the chakras are out of alignment.
-You can learn to rebalance your own chakras using a pendulum or reach out if you're interested in having them rebalanced for you.
+You can learn to rebalance your own chakras using a pendulum.

 10. Lack of Guidance When I first started with self-hypnosis, there was a huge learning curve I had to get through.
 I was pretty good at following those little nudges and trusting synchronicity, but I hadn't quite gotten to a point where I could tap in on-demand.
 I searched YouTube for guided meditations so I could practice visualization but I couldn't find what I was looking for.
 As a result, I now offer self-hypnosis tracks to anyone looking to strengthen their connection with their inner guidance.
 When I work with clients one-on-one for QHHT/BQH, I look for and help guide people through all of the blocks on this list.
 For self-study, I highly suggest checking out my blog articles to support you on your path, and listening to the free recordings at the bottom of the RESOURCES page.
 I offer monthly events on Meetup which you can find by visiting the EVENTS page.
 Besides group meditations, I also host in-person socials, as this path we all walk can feel isolating and overwhelming at times.